Automated Testing of Spatially-Dependent Environmental Hypotheses through Active Transfer Learning: Methods

 To transfer information between quantities, something must additionally represent the amount of covariance between them.
 We follow the pattern of Bonilla in replacing the signal variance with a free-form covariance matrix \cite{boni08mult_task},

 where \(u\) and \(v\) are quantity indices, and the matrix element \(A_{uv}\) is the covariance between two quantities.
-The covariance function's two factors serve two roles.
+The covariance function's two factors each serve a role.
 The exponential factor serves as a spatial correlation between samples ranging from \(0\) to \(1\).
 The matrix \(A\) acts as a covariance between entire quantities, i.e. a ``quantity-covariance''.

+For the mean function, we define a quantity-wise constant mean.
+That is, for each quantity, it will return the average of all the sample values of that quantity:

-See Fig. \ref{fig:mtgp_diagram} for an abstract idea of the MTGP architecture.
+This piece, along with the covariance, is essential to producing hypothesis evaluations as described in the next section.
+See Fig. \ref{fig:mtgp_diagram} for an abstract idea of the \ac{MTGP} architecture.

 To produce a valid positive semidefinite covariance matrix for \(A\), transpose multiplication with a lower-triangular matrix is used (example with 4 quantities):

 These hyperparameters \(a_i\) can be chosen arbitrarily to cause or prevent correlations between the quantity predictions.
 All hyperparameter values are trained by maximizing the log marginal likelihood of the data given the hyperparameters as described in \cite{rasm06gaus_proc},